parenthealth/parenthealth.github.io_Sicherung/_pages/about.md

 </p>

 <p>
-We are very grateful to the German Science Foundation (DFG) (and, therefore, the German taxpayers) for funding the project.
+We are very grateful to the German Science Foundation (DFG) for funding the project.
 </p>